 Lots of organisations encourage staff to support local charities and we’d love you to get involved with Waverley Care.

 If your workplace has a Charity of the Year scheme, you could nominate us, or you might want to organise a fundraising event like a dress down day, bake sale or raffle in the office.
 Some companies will even offer match funding to increase the amount you can raise.

 In other workplaces, they also encourage staff to get involved in volunteering through work.
-From using your skills to help us in our offices, volunteering in the garden of our residential unit or shaking a bucket during the Edinburgh Festival Fringe, we have something for everyone!
+From using your skills to help us in our offices or volunteering in the garden of our residential unit, we have something for everyone!

 We offer services across Scotland and can talk to you about how you might be able to get involved locally or nationally.

-There are lots of ways your school, college or university can get involved and fundraise for Waverley Care!
+There are lots of ways your bars or shops, colleges or universities can get involved and fundraise for Waverley Care!

 We’re here to support your fundraising every step of the way and would love to talk about your plans.

-We value the feedback we receive from people who have been involved in our fundraising.
+We value the feedback we receive from our fundraisers.